bestia-dev/rust_wasm_helper_for_pwa/README.md

 ## Conclusion

 The wasm file is 1,1Mb.
 I mean it is not bad if you think that it includes the image and zip libraries.
 Maybe this 2 libraries could be smaller?
 Or maybe more selective what to include?
 I use a very small part of them.
 I don't know.
 For now it is good enough.
 Doing things in wasm is complicated because of the conversion between javascript objects and rust objects.
 There is so much to learn about all this conversions: js_sys::Uint8Array, web_sys::Element, HtmlElement, HtmlInputElement, HtmlAnchorElement, Blob, File, FileList, FileReader,...
+It is better to isolate/hide this non-Rust code into a dedicated module.

 In cargo.toml is important to add features to [dependencies.web-sys] whenever we need some new types from web_sys.
 That is not comfortable.
-Could be better with some special extension of VSCode?
+Could be better with some special extension for VSCode?

 Another difficulty was how to reserve a big memory space for the zip.
 First I tried with an array [0u8; 65_536].
 It was too small.
 But the maximum size I could use was 524_288.
 I suppose arrays are on the stack and it is limited.